moj-analytical-services/rpackage_training/README.md

 You can read more about the most important DESCRIPTION fields in the [R Packages Package metadata chapter](https://r-pkgs.org/description.html).

 To specify a particular license, make sure the usethis package you have installed is 2.0.0 or greater and run the appropriate command.
-For example, to use the permissive MIT license used by MoJ (specifying your firstname and surname):
+For example, to use the permissive MIT license used by MoJ (specifying "Crown Copyright (Ministry of Justice)"):

-        use_mit_license("Firstname Surname")
+        use_mit_license("Crown Copyright (Ministry of Justice)")

 This specifies the license you have chosen in the DESCRIPTION file and also puts a copy of the full license in LICENSE.md and adds this file to .Rbuildignore.